[Copilot Studio] I tried automatically generating a Word report by inserting numbers into a template: Document output

 1. What This Article Verifies

-The goal is to reach a state where, when you ask the agent to "create a report summarizing the KPIs of 3 companies," a Word document in a fixed format is produced.
+The goal is to reach a state where, when you ask an agent to "create a report summarizing the KPIs of three companies," a Word document with a fixed format comes out.

-In this article, we first verify that values are inserted into the template using a minimal configuration with fixed KPI data.
-Dynamic insertion where values change based on user input or variables is an advanced extension that combines with the input passing covered in the collection and aggregation articles.
+In this article, I'll first confirm that values are inserted into the template using a minimum configuration with fixed KPI data.
+Dynamic insertion where values change based on user input or variables is an advanced form that combines with the input passing covered in the collection and aggregation articles.

-Specifically, we verify the following flow on actual hardware:
+Specifically, I'll verify the following flow on an actual machine:

-• Use a Copilot Studio prompt tool to insert values for each placeholder from the KPI data written in the instructions
+• Use Copilot Studio's prompt tool to insert values for each placeholder from KPI data written in the instructions

-• Call it with natural language from the agent's test chat and confirm that Word can be generated
+• Confirm that Word can be generated by calling it with natural language from the agent's test chat

 There are several ways to generate documents in Copilot Studio.

-Here we organize Document output, used in this article, and Code interpreter, another option.
+I'll organize the Document output used in this article and Code interpreter, the other option.

-Document output is a preview feature that converts prompt output into a Word document.
+Document output is a preview feature that turns prompt output into a Word document.

 The output of the Document (preview) feature lets you generate a Microsoft Word document for your prompt response instead of text.
 The generated document follows a layout that needs to be provided in the document output settings.